mheiges/vagrant-webdev/README.md

 Ansible
 ---------------

 _Ansible is currently not required.
-This is a placeholder for future tasks of provisioning a specific website._
+This is needed for the optional task of provisioning a specific website._

 [http://docs.ansible.com/ansible/intro_installation.html](http://docs.ansible.com/ansible/intro_installation.html)

 You should refer to Ansible documentation and related online forums for information not covered in this document.

+The Ansible provisioner runs `ansible-galaxy` to acquire roles specified in `ansible/requirements.yml`.
+This step overwrites existing roles and any development edits you've made.
+Touch a `nogalaxy` file in the same directory as `Vagrantfile` to disable the `ansible-galaxy` step so your edits don't get deleted.

 Vagrant Landrush Plugin (Optional)
 --------------------------------------